 - Make sure to drink enough water as dehydration can make it hard to concentrate

-- If you are worried about nerves or anxiety, address it before your exam – take a walk or talk to someone
+- If you are feeling anxious, consider taking a walk or talk to someone

 During the Exam